tomjoht/documentation-theme-jekyll/_includes/custom/doc/doc_homepage.md

 Some of the more prominent features of this theme include the following:

 * Bootstrap framework
-* Sidebar with page hierarchy
+* Sidebar with page hierarchy and advanced toc
 * PDF generation (with Prince XML utility)
 * Notes, tips, and warning information notes
 * Tags